Why Priyanka Chopra "Felt Strongly" That Nick Jonas Make This Sexy Change to His New Album - E! Online

 Nick Jonas has just dropped his latest album, and fans can thank wife Priyanka Chopra for convincing him to make it just a bit sexier.

-In an Apple News interview released on Friday, March 11 to celebrate the release of Spaceman, the 28-year-old performer shared that one of its songs, "Sexual," was initially entitled "Glow" until the White Tiger actress convinced him to change its name at the 11th hour.
+In an Apple News interview released on Friday, March 11 to celebrate the release of Spaceman, the 28-year-old performer shared that one of its songs, "Sexual," was initially entitled "Glow."
+But the White Tiger actress talked him into changing its name at the 11th hour.

 "This song was originally called 'Glow,' but after my wife heard the album, she kept referring to it as 'Sexual,'" he explained.
 "I was like, 'I don't know what you're talking about.'"

-Despite Nick's initial confusion, Priyanka wasn't giving up her efforts to have him adopt the sexier moniker.
+Despite Nick's initial confusion, Priyanka didn't give up her efforts to have him adopt the sexier moniker.

 "She felt strongly that it should be called 'Sexual,' so at the very last minute, I changed the title," he continued.
 "Obviously, I think she was right."